macobra52/SMB2-Randomizer/README.md

 At this point you can close the randomizer and play!
 The randomizer will remember the previous files, directories, and settings chosen, so in the future all you need to do is adjust the seed (if desired) and click 'Generate!'

-Notes:
+### Notes:

--The base ROM selected should be a clean PRG0 or PRG1/Rev A SMB2U ROM.
-The randomizer will let you use other ROMS, but there are no guarantees that it will work succesfully.
+- The base ROM selected must be a clean PRG0 or PRG1/Rev A SMB2U ROM.

--If you are planning a race, be sure that all participants enter the same seed and flags to generate the same randomization.
+- If you are planning a race, be sure that all participants enter the same seed and flags to generate the same randomization.
 Additionally a hash will be displayed on the title screen (in place of the copyright) and included in the file name to confirm that everything matches.
-With the exception of the character color, graphics, and music options present, hashes will NOT match if a different seed or different settings are chosen.
+With the exception of the character color and music options present, hashes will NOT match if a different seed or different settings are chosen.

--With enemy randomization, there may be difficult/unfair scenarios that can occur, but care has been taken where necessary to prevent softlocks and being forced to take damage to progress.
+- With enemy randomization, there may be difficult/unfair scenarios that can occur, but care has been taken where necessary to prevent softlocks and being forced to take damage to progress.
 Additionally a Speedrun Friendly option exists that does not randomize certain additional enemies that are used during a typical speedrun of the game.

+### Known Oddities:

+- Your health is still capped at 4 HP regardless of which Starting Health option you pick.
+Attempting to go above 4 HP (by collecting enough Mushrooms) will result in the health bar becoming glitched until you either beat the current level or game over.

+- Certain 'Wrong Warp' speedrun techniques may have unpredictable results when attempted due to the nature of randomizer (the popular ones used in 1-1, 1-3, and 3-3 ARE confirmed to work the same as in vanilla)

-Special Thanks To:
+### Special Thanks To:

--CurtsNewBrand for all of the inital testing for this idea and giving me the encouragment to see it through.
+- CurtsNewBrand for all of the inital testing for this idea and giving me the drive to see it through.

--Xkeeper for their amazing work on the SMB2 disassembly.
+- Xkeeper for their amazing work on the SMB2 disassembly, which none of this would be possible without.

+- SpiderDave for permission to integrate some of his SMB2 improvements into the randomizer.

-Enjoy!
+### Enjoy!